M.S. Concentration in Food and Nutrition Specialization in Coordinated Program in Dietetics

 The program requires a minimum of 15 courses: four core courses, four and one-half concentration courses, two elective courses, four and one–half practicum courses, together with undergraduate prerequisite courses required for students without appropriate academic backgrounds.
 Students are also required to register for Nutrition in the School Environment 0.5 course-credit, an online course, in the summer preceding the School Nutrition Practicum.
 Registration fee applies.

 Students who provide a current ACEND Verification Form indicating completion of the Didactic Program in Dietetics may have some core and/or concentration courses waived.
 Students are required to select additional graduate elective courses for a total of fifteen (15) to replace any waived courses.
 An oral comprehensive examination is required as the student’s culminating experience.
-A laptop computer with Internet access and Windows XP or Vista or above is required in some graduate courses.
-Framingham State University offers a purchase program.

 Undergraduate Prerequisite Courses (equivalent to the following FSU courses):